rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Organizing information hierarchies, inheritance in programming.
 - Remember: “Subset sits inside.”
+- Tip: Draw arrows from subset to superset when building hierarchy charts so inclusion paths stay obvious.

 ##### Block 6 – Logical Reasoning Forms
 🔹 **Definition:** Logic uses statements (propositions) combined with operators AND (`∧`), OR (`∨`), NOT (`¬`); reasoning forms include **deductive** (from general to specific) and **inductive** (patterns to generalization).